 Use and administration of the app

-Traceability of the learning success
+Traceability of learning progress

 Optional: Automatic anonymization or deletion of accounts of inactive users